NUbots/NUbots/module/strategy/WalkInsideBoundedBox/README.md

 ## Description

-Keeps the robot clamped inside a bounded box, from which it will play soccer normally.
+Keeps the robot clamped inside a bounded box.

 If ball is outside bounded box area and ball is in opposition half, defender is clamped to the edge of bounding box closest to ball.